 After studying so long for the CPA Exam, it’s easy to get distracted and make mistakes that can derail your success.
 Before going to the Prometric test center, I recommend taking these suggestions to heart.

 You might laugh, but quite a few CPA candidates have made this mistake.

-If you’ve tried one of those practice questions that simulates the real testing environment, you will notice an “exit” button on the screen.
-For obvious reason, you are never to touch this button unless you are done with the testlet.
+If you’ve tried one of those practice exams that simulates the real Prometric CPA testing environment, you will notice an “exit” button on the screen.
+For obvious reasons, you should never have to touch this button unless you are finished with the testlet.

 If you accidentally click on it, the system prompts:

 You have not answered all questions in this testlet.
 Are you sure you want to leave this testlet?”

 Things go back to normal if you click “no.”